mark-church/docs/swarm-templating.md

 ...
 ```

 Swarm backs service names by a distributed VIP that load balances to individual tasks within the service.
-Introspection of the service name may be useful for members of a clustered application that need to contact each other on startup.
+The VIP `10.0.4.2` will load balance between both replicas within the service.
+This kind of introspection may be useful for members of clustered applications that need to contact each other on startup.

 ####Introspection of the Service Task Number
 In most respects tasks of a service are idential.
 Task slots are unique sequential numbers starting from 1 that identify the tasks of a service.
 Introspection of the task slot can be useful to clustered applications who may need a persistent unique ID.
 The following service echos its task number and exits.
 Swarm re-schedules the tasks and we can see that the task slot number persists in the newly re-scheduled task.